CiscoDevNet/terraform-provider-aci/README.md

   * `tagAnnotation` is added to children when this is allowed to be configure under the class

 5. Copy new meta file(s) or replace existing with newer version of the meta file(s) to the [meta](https://github.com/CiscoDevNet/terraform-provider-aci/tree/master/examples/gen/meta) directory in the following format: `<classname>.json`.
 Assure that all relationship classes are also added to the `meta` directory.
 The `GEN_HOST` and `GEN_CLASSES` environment variables can be leveraged to retrieve the classes automatically before rendering the code.
-  * `GEN_HOST` should be set to a resolvable host, example: `173.36.219.70`.
+  * `GEN_HOST` should be set to a resolvable APIC host, example: `192.158.1.38`.
 When not provided the devnet documentation will be retrieved.
   * `GEN_CLASSES` should be set to a comma-separated string of classes, example: `fvTenant` or `fvTenant,fvBD`

 6. Run `go generate` in the root of the local repository where the `main.go` is located.
 The following files should be created or updated: